-

 Entry Requirements

-- Be currently working in a setting that requires them to provide care for older people and have a minimum six months’ clinical experience of working with this client group;
+3. Be currently employed as a nurse in a setting where he/she has opportunities to care for older people and have a minimum of 6 months experience in this specific clinical setting.

 Additional Requirements